BORoS49/UCI-Cloud-Networking/README2.md

 The machines on the internal network are not exposed to the public Internet.

-Only the Jump Box and RDP machines can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses: The two webservers would be considered whitelisted ip 10.10.2.x ip 10.10.2.x
+- Only the Jump Box and RDP machines can accept connections from the Internet.
+Access to the private machines can only happen through the jumpbox.

-Machines within the network can only be accessed by SSH protocol for Linux and RDP secure for windows.
+- Machines within the network can only be accessed by SSH protocol for Linux and RDP secure for windows.
 - The Jump Box is the only machine accesable by my own home network